Somerset

 Who is the JSNA for?

-The main audience for a JSNA is the Somerset Board, who use it in strategy development, health and social care commissioners, who use it to help plan services.
-However, JSNAs can also be used as a source of evidence to support funding bids and business cases, including within the voluntary and community sectors, for educational and communication projects and by other professional and lay people who wish to get a more in-depth understanding of their local area.
+The main audience for a Joint Strategic Needs Assessment (JSNA) is the Somerset Board, who use it in strategy development.
+Health and social care commissioners also use it to help plan services.
+However, JSNA can also be used as a source of evidence to support funding bids and business cases.
+This includes within the voluntary and community sectors, for educational and communication projects and by other professional and lay people who wish to get a more in-depth understanding of their local area.

-How we ensure our JSNAs are fit for purpose
+How we ensure our Joint Strategic Needs Assessments are fit for purpose

 Somerset’s JSNAs have become an online information resource with webpages that now provide automatically updated information through Power BI software.

-This means we can keep information timely and relevant to our new Somerset Council and Integrated Care System (NHS Somerset) colleagues, as well as a broader audience of stakeholders and individuals.
+This helps us keep information up-to-date and useful for our new Somerset Council and NHS Somerset colleagues, as well as a wider group of stakeholders and individuals.